AmazingAmpharos/OoT-Randomizer/README.md

 If set, will not produce a patched rom as output.
 Useful in conjunction with the spoiler log option to batch generate spoilers for statistical analysis.

-## Enable L/R button quickswapping

-Use to enable quick item swap with L/R buttons

-## Keysanity
+## Open Forest

-This setting allows dungeon specific items (Small Key, Big Key, Map, Compass) to be distributed anywhere in the world and not just in their native dungeon.
-Small Keys dropped by enemies or found in pots are not affected.
-The chest in southeast Skull Woods that is traditionally a guaranteed Small Key still is.
-These items will be distributed according to the v26/balanced algorithm, but the rest of the itempool will respect the algorithm setting.
-Music for dungeons is randomized so it cannot be used as a tell for which dungeons contain pendants and crystals; finding a Map for a dungeon will allow the overworld map to display its prize.
+Mido does not need to see a sword and shield to reach the Deku Tree and the Kokiri boy blocking the exit to the forest is gone.

+## Open Door of Time

+The Door of Time is open from the beginning of the game.
+The Song of Time is only useful to move Song of Time blocks.

 ## Place Dungeon Items

-If not set, Compasses and Maps are removed from the dungeon item pools and replaced by empty chests that may end up anywhere in the world.
+If not set, Compasses and Maps are removed from the dungeon item pools and replaced by five rupee chests that may end up anywhere in the world.
 This may lead to different amount of itempool items being placed in a dungeon than you are used to.

 ## Only Ensure Seed Beatable

-If set, will only ensure the goal can be achieved, but not necessarily that all locations are reachable.
-Currently only affects VT25, VT26 and balanced algorithms.
+If set, will only ensure that Ganon can be defeated, but not necessarily that all locations are reachable.

-## Include Ganon's Tower and Pyramid Hole in Shuffle pool

-If set, Ganon's Tower is included in the dungeon shuffle pool and the Pyramid Hole/Exit pair is included in the Holes shuffle pool.
-Ganon can not be defeated until the primary goal is fulfilled.
-This setting removes any bias against Ganon's Tower that some algorithms may have.

-## Use Custom Item Pool

-If set, the item pool normally associated with your difficulty setting is replaced by the item pool specified in the custom tab.
-This feature is only supported when the randomizer is run via the GUI; attempting to set this via the command line does nothing.

 ## Seed